learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

 AWS SDK v3 uses the Factory pattern for client instantiation: `new S3Client({ region })`, `new DynamoDBClient({ region })`.
 Each client factory encapsulates endpoint resolution, credential loading, and retry configuration.
-The Abstract Factory pattern is used by testing libraries — Jest's `jest.mock()` mechanism replaces the real module factory with a mock factory, allowing entire subsystems (database layer, HTTP layer) to be substituted without any changes to application code, enabling true unit isolation.
+The Abstract Factory pattern is used by testing libraries — Jest\'s `jest.mock()` mechanism replaces the real module factory with a mock factory, allowing entire subsystems (database layer, HTTP layer) to be substituted without any changes to application code, enabling true unit isolation.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>